Skip to main content

 (actual time=0.025..0.027 rows=1 loops=1)

-2. Find leaf node with pointer to heap tuple
+2. Find leaf node containing pointer (TID) to the heap tuple

 Performance: